flatironinstitute/kachery-p2p/README.md

 # kachery-p2p

-**This project is still at an early stage of development.
+**This project is at an early stage of development.
 We welcome contributors and testers**

 Current version: `kachery-p2p 0.8.0`
 Current protocol version: `kachery-p2p 0.8.0p`

 Kachery-p2p is a **peer-to-peer, content-addressable file storage and distribution framework** which can operate with minimal infrastructural requirements and offers both command-line and programmatic interfaces to file distribution.
 In short, it’s a way for you to distribute your data to collaborators with minimal fuss.

+**Recent update:** it is no longer necessary to use the KACHERY_STORAGE_DIR environment variable.
+By default, data are stored in `$HOME/kachery-storage`.
+To override this, you can set KACHERY_STORAGE_DIR when running the daemon (it is not necessary to set it when using the Python client or command-line interface).
+For more information, see [online and offline modes](./doc/online_and_offline_modes.md).

 ## Getting started